johnny1a679/EasyEG/README.md

 - 1 screw and - M1.6 x 6mm and 1 nut M1.6 for every electrode you want to attach
 - 1 compression spring - 12mm x 35mm (thickness 0.6mm - 0.8mm) for every electrode you want to attach
 - 13 screws - M4 x 50mm for assembling the rails
-- 2 self cutting countersunk screws - 3.0 x 12mm for mounting the battery pack
+- 2 self-cutting countersunk screws - 3.0 x 12mm for mounting the battery pack
-- 4 self cutting flathead screws - 3.0 x 6.5mm for closing the bci case
+- 4 self-cutting flathead screws - 3.0 x 6.5mm for closing the BCI case
 - foam or soft fabric to cushion the head plates